splunk/splunk-connect-for-syslog/docs/gettingstarted/docker-compose.md

 ```bash
 docker compose down -f /path/to/compose/file/docker-compose.yml
 ```
-# Verify Proper Operation
+# Validate your configuration

-SC4S has a number of "preflight" checks to ensure that the container starts properly and that the syntax of the underlying syslog-ng configuration is correct.
-After this step completes, to verify SC4S is properly communicating with Splunk, execute the following search in Splunk:
+SC4S performs automatic checks to ensure that the container starts properly and that the syntax of the underlying syslog-ng configuration is correct.
+Once these checks are complete, verify that SC4S is properly communicating with Splunk:

 ```ini
 index=* sourcetype=sc4s:events "starting up"
 ```

-This should yield an event similar to the following:
+This should yield an event similar to the following when the startup process proceeds normally:

 ```ini
 syslog-ng starting up; version='3.28.1'
 ```

-When the startup process proceeds normally (without syntax errors).
-If you do not see this, follow the steps below before proceeding to deeper-level troubleshooting:
+If you do not see this, try the following steps to troubleshoot:

-* Check to see that the URL, token, and TLS/SSL settings are correct, and that the appropriate firewall ports are open (8088 or 443).
+1. Check to see that the URL, token, and TLS/SSL settings are correct, and that the appropriate firewall ports are open (8088 or 443).
-* Check to see that the proper indexes are created in Splunk, and that the token has access to them.
+2. Check to see that the proper indexes are created in Splunk, and that the token has access to them.
-* Ensure the proper operation of the load balancer if used.
+3. Ensure the proper operation of the load balancer if used.
-* Lastly, execute the following command to check the sc4s startup process running in the container.
+4. Check the SC4S startup process running in the container.

 ```bash
 docker logs SC4S